rfo909/RForth/ForthTutorial.md

 Comments
 --------
-Text written inside parantheses is considered a comment in Forth:
+Comments in RFOrth (and Forth) are written inside parantheses.
+In traditional Forth we also see the backslash making the rest of the line a comment.
+This is not implemented in RFOrth.

 ```
 (this word does so and so)